-HCC cell lines, HLE, Bel 7402and PLC/PRF/5 were treated with different concentration of paclitaxel(5-20g/ml) for24hours; HLE cells were transfected with GATA5-siRNAvector, Bel 7402 and PLC/PRF/5 cells were transfected with GATA5 overexpression vector for 24 hours followed treatment of Paclitaxel (10g/ml) for 24 hours, then MTT assay was applied to detect growth of HCC cells; soft agar cultured was used to analyze the formation of colony; the apoptosis of HCC cells were detected by Flow cytometry; the migration of HCC cells was observed by migration assays; Western blotting and laser confocal microscopy were utilized to detected the expression and location of proteins.
+In the experimental study, HCC cell lines (HLE, Bel7402 and PLC/PRF/5) were treated with different concentrations of Paclitaxel (5-20 mg/ml) for 24 hours.
+HLE cells were transfected with GATA5-siRNA vector, while Bel7402 and PLC/PRF/5 cells were transfected with overexpressed GATA5 vector for 24 hours, followed by treatment of the cells with Paclitaxel (10 mg/ml) for 24 hours and subsequently 3-(4,5-dimethyl-2-thiazolyl)-2,5-diphenyl-2-H-tetrazolium bromide (MTT) assay to detect growth of HCC cells.
+Soft agar cultured was used to analyze formation of colony.
+Apoptosis of HCC cells were detected by Flow cytometer.
+Migration of HCC cells was observed by trawell assays.
+Western blotting and laser confocal microscopy were utilized to detect expression and location of the proteins.

-Inhibited the expression of GATA5 reduced the sensitivity of HLE cells to paclitaxel, and overexpression of GATA5 increased the sensitivity of BEL7402 cells and PLC/PRF/5 cells to paclitaxel.
-Overexpression ofGATA5 played a role in stimulating paclitaxel to inhibit cell growth, colony formation, and migration, as well as enhance apoptosis in HCC cells.
-Overexpression of GATA5 also promoted paclitaxel to inhibit the expression of reprogramming genes, such as Nanog, EpCAM, C-myc, and Sox2 in Bel 7402 and PLC/PRF/5 cells.
-Inhibited expression of GATA5 was able to enhance the expression of CD44 and CD133, in HLE cells.
-The overexpression of GATA5 not only alone but also synergized with paclitaxel to decrease the expression of CD44 and CD133 in Bel7402 cellsor PLC/PRF/5 cells.
+Inhibiting expression of GATA5 reduced sensitivity of HLE cells to Paclitaxel, while overexpression of GATA5 increased sensitivity of Bel7402 cells and PLC/PRF/5 cells to Paclitaxel.
+Overexpression of GATA5 played a role in stimulating Paclitaxel to inhibit growth, colony formation and migration, as well as enhance apoptosis in HCC cells.
+Overexpression of GATA5 also promoted Paclitaxel to inhibit expression of reprogramming genes, such as Nanog, EpCAM, c-Myc and Sox2 in Bel7402 and PLC/PRF/5 cells.
+Inhibited expression of GATA5 led to enhancement of the expression of CD44 and CD133, in HLE cells.
+Overexpression of GATA5 was not only alone but also synergized with Paclitaxel to inhibit expression of CD44 and CD133 in Bel7402 or PLC/PRF/5 cells.